-The complex topography of Popocatépetl volcano, characterized by neighboring ridges and valleys, probably produced local amplification values that makes it difficult to explain why larger soil slips did not occur in other similar locations in terms of elevation, slope and stratigraphy.
-However, the deposits located along the ENE-WSW unstable sector of the volcano (see section 5.1), at an elevation ranging from 3400 to 3800 m and characterized by a slope > 20°, appear as the most likely to suffer collapse in case of an earthquake.
-This sector of Popocatépetl volcano consists of a mantle of loose volcaniclastic material with the intercalation of silty-sandy ash layers and gravel-sand pumice fall deposits (up to 5-m thick, see Figure 6), covered by a modern soil with thick alpine grassland.
-At higher altitude, the steeper slopes are unvegetated, and consist of unconsolidated pyroclastic granular material where superficial granular flows can be easily observed.
-The largest landslides occurred in the limit of the vegetation line, where pine tree became scattered but grassland is still abundant (Figure 7a, c).
-The intercalation of layers with different grainsize and the soil coverage are probably promoting water accumulation.
-Indeed, one mechanism that possibly can explain the collapse of this material is liquefaction through the disruption of internal, suspended aguifers.
-A similar observation was recently made at Nevado del Huila Volcano, Colombia, during 2007 when lahars originated after large fractures formed across the summit area of the volcano in consequence of a strong hydromagmatic explosion that drained small, perched aquifers (Johnson et al., 2018).
-On the unvegetated portion of the cone, mass remobilization processes such as rayeling and superficial granular flows likely occurred but without leaving any scarp, because of the lack of a compacted soil.
+The complex topography of Popocatépetl Volcano, characterized by neighboring ridges and valleys, probably produced local amplification values, which makes it difficult to explain why larger soil slips did not occur in other similar locations in terms of elevation, slope, and stratigraphy.
+However, the deposits located along the ENE-WSW unstable sector of the volcano (see Sect.
+5.1), at an elevation ranging from 3400 to 3800 m and characterized by a slope $> 20^\circ$, appear the most likely to suffer collapse in the case of an earthquake.
+This sector of Popocatépetl Volcano consists of a mantle of loose volcaniclastic material with the intercalation of siltysandy ash layers and gravel-sand pumice-fall deposits (up to 5 m thick; see Fig. 6), covered by a modern soil with thick alpine grassland.
+At higher altitude, the steeper slopes are unvegetated and consist of unconsolidated pyroclastic granular material where superficial granular flows can be easily observed.
+The largest landslides occurred at the boundary of the vegetation line, where pine trees become scattered but grassland is still abundant (Fig. 7a, c).
+The intercalation of layers with different grain size and the soil coverage probably promotes water accumulation.
+Indeed, one mechanism that can possibly explain the collapse of this material is liquefaction through the disruption of internal, suspended aquifers.
+A similar observation was recently made at Nevado del Huila Volcano, Colombia, during 2007 when lahars originating from large fractures formed across the summit area of the volcano as a consequence of a strong hydromagmatic explosion that drained small, perched aquifers (Johnson et al., 2018).
+On the unvegetated portion of the cone, mass remobilization processes such as raveling and superficial granular flows likely occurred, but without leaving any scarp, because of the lack of a compacted soil.

-5.3 Transformation into long runout debris flows and implications for hazard assessment
+5.3 Transformation into long-runout debris flows and implications for hazard assessment

 Once generated, the earthquake-induced soil slips transformed into debris flows.
-The two major debris flows that occurred in Hueyatlaco and Huitzilac basins covered a runout distance of 6.4 and 7.7 km, respectively.
-In Figure 12, we show the conceptual model of this transformation at Popocatépetl volcano: the propagation of an earthquake-induced crack in the saturated slope (1) produces a shallow landslide composed of a mix of ash and pumice (2).
-The collapsed material disaggregates and impacts on the opposite side of the valley and rapidly the landslide evolves into debris flows, due to the high-water content of the collapsed unconsolidated material (3).
-The subsequent debris flow is highly viscous due to the high sand and silt fraction of the mixture (Figure 8i) and contains abundant LW entrained along the channel network, especially along the Huitzilac and Xalipilcayatl channels which had entire mature trees incorporated, thus leaving abundant log-strewn debris.
-Even if no direct observations are available to assess whether the collapsed slopes were partially or completely saturated, it is clear that debris flows contained a large amount of water as observed from dewatering features of the deposits and high-water marks along the channels (Figure 8g).
-Beginning 21 August 2017, 138 mm of rainfall accumulated continuously for two weeks, with 19.7 mm just two days before the earthquake (Figure 10).
-This large amount of rainfall was then stored in the open-framework pumice fall deposits intercalated by m-thick sandy layers, and in the root fabric of the trees in the dense forest cover.
+The two major debris flows that occurred in the Hueyatlaco and Huitzilac basins covered a runout distance of 6.4 and 7.7 km, respectively.
+In Fig. 12, we show the conceptual model of this transformation at Popocatépetl Volcano: the propagation of an earthquakeinduced crack in the saturated slope (1) produces a shallow landslide composed of a mix of ash and pumice.
+The collapsed material disaggregates and impacts on the opposite side of the valley (2), and rapidly the landslide evolves into debris flows, due to the high water content of the collapsed unconsolidated material (3).
+The subsequent debris flow is highly viscous due to the high sand and silt fraction of the mixture (Fig. 8i) and contains abundant LW entrained along the channel network, especially along the Huitzilac and Xalipilcayatl channels, which had entire mature trees incorporated, thus leaving abundant log-strewn debris.
+Even if no

-Figure 12: Conceptual model of transformation of earthquake-induced soil slips into debris flows at Popocatépetl volcano: (1) the earthquake produces the collapse of the saturated slope composed of a mix of ash and pumice; (2) the landslide impacts on the opposite side of the valley entraining large amount of Large Wood (LW) and (3) evolves into a debris flow due to the high-water content of the material.
-The simplified stratigraphy in (1) reflects the one observed at the scarp of Huitzilac landslide (see Figure 6b).
+Figure 12.
+Conceptual model of transformation of earthquakeinduced soil slips into debris flows at Popocatépetl Volcano: (1) the earthquake produces the collapse of the saturated slope composed of a mix of ash and pumice; (2) the landslide impacts on the opposite side of the valley entraining a large amount of large wood (LW) and (3) evolves into a debris flow due to the high water content of the material.
+The simplified stratigraphy in (1) reflects the one observed at the scarp of the Huitzilac landslide (see Fig. 6b).